run2bizdocs/documentation/en-us/docs/4biz-helium/tracker/configuration/expressions-creator.md

 Procedure
 -------------

-1. Access the functionality through the main menu Workflow \> Expressions;
+1. Access the functionality through the main menu tracker \> Expressions;

 2. To import expressions from other system, click on "Import";